Luc Paluskiewicz PhD candidate at PSE, Collège de France and EHESS

 Working Papers

-We contribute to the debate on the production of ideas by examining the scientific production of an entire field.
-We map the evolution of economic research by classifying 300,000 articles published in 1950--2020 using text analysis methods.
-We identify 90 distinct topics, each characterized by a coherent set of themes and vocabulary.
-We document three main empirical patterns.
-First, topics tend to show a rise-and-fall life cycle: their publication share increases during an expansion phase, peaks, and then gradually declines.
-Second, despite these topic-level cycles, the aggregate scientific activity grows over time, both at the global and topic levels.
-Third, this growth is accompanied by a constant ``reset'' in the topic composition of the discipline, with newer topics progressively displacing older ones.
-Altogether, our findings have implications for the debate about whether or not ideas are harder to find.
+Abstract: We contribute to the debate on the production of ideas by examining the scientific production of an entire field.
+We map the evolution of economic research by classifying 300,000 articles published in 1950–2020 using text analysis methods.
+We identify 90 distinct topics each characterized by a coherent set of themes and vocabulary.
+We document three main empirical patterns: topics show a rise-and-fall life cycle, aggregate scientific activity grows over time, and this growth is accompanied by a constant reset in the topic composition of the discipline, with newer topics progressively displacing older ones.

-The Political Legacy of Displacement: Evidence from the Spanish Republican Exile, with Cristina Aranzana
+The Political Legacy of Displacement: Evidence from the Spanish Republican Exile

-This paper studies the long-run political consequences of forced displacement when refugees carry distinct political ideas.
+Abstract: This paper studies the long-run political consequences of forced displacement when refugees carry distinct political ideas.
 With the collapse of the Spanish Republic in 1939, 500,000 left-wing leaning refugees fled into France, where logistical constraints quasi-randomly determined refugee camp locations.
 Exploiting this setting, we identify the causal effect of refugee exposure on political behaviour.
-Exposed municipalities shift away from Socialist support toward the Communist Party and display greater resistance activity and left-wing associational life, consistent with the diffusion of political ideas.
-Drawing on new individual-level data, we show that refugees concentrated near camp sites over the long run, providing a demographic channel through which political effects persisted and resurfaced in local political participation patterns decades later.
+Exposed municipalities shift away from Socialist support toward the Communist Party and display greater resistance activity and left-wing associational life.